 1) All players must be in fifth-grade or under for 5U divisions, sixth-grade or under for 6U division and seventh-grade or under for 7U divisions.

-3) Trophies will be awarded to first- through third-place teams in all divisions except 7U co-ed division where champions only will be awarded.
+3) Trophies will be awarded to first- through third-place teams in 5U divisions.
+Champions only will be awarded in all other divisions.

 4) High school girls-size basketball (28.5) will be used for all divisions.

 5) National Federation (High School) rules will be used except:

 1) Quarters will be six minutes long.
 Mercy rule will apply: If the point spread is 20 in the 4th-quarter, clock will run until final minute.